sahiltyagi4/sahiltyagi4.github.io/index.md

 - **02/2026** - _Tula: Optimizing Performance, Cost and Generalization in Large-Batch Training_ accepted	to IEEE/ACM 26th International Symposium on Cluster, Cloud and Internet Computing (CCGrid '26).

+- **12/2025** - Serving on the TPC at the 2026 International Conference for High Performance Computing, Networking, Storage and Analysis, under Data Analytics, Visualization and Storage track.

 - **11/2025** - Attending SC25 in St. Louis, MO to present my _OmniFed_ work and talk about all things federated learning, privacy and agentic workflows!
 Please feel free to connect! [[pdf]](files/omnifed_sc25_talk.pdf)

 - **09/2025** — Serving on program committee of the 40th IEEE International Parallel & Distributed Processing Symposium ([IPDPS'26](https://www.ipdps.org/)).